jnidzwetzki/bboxdb/docs/_posts/2021-03-26-tutorial-streamdata.md

 $BBOXDB_HOME/bin/osm_data_converter.sh -input <your-dataset>.osm.pbf -backend bdb -workfolder /tmp/work -output <outputdir>
 ```

 After the command finishes, you have serveral files in the output folder like `ROADS` or `FORSTS`.
 These files contains the spatial data of the corresponding OpenStreetMap elements as GeoJSON elements.
 Each like of the file contains one GeoJSON element.
-For example, one entry might look like (the entry is formatted for improved reading):
+For example, one entry might look like (the entry is formatted and split-up into multiple lines for improved reading):

 ```json
 {